 - Minimizing the negative effects of transportation, including air pollution.

-2015 Bicycle, Pedestrian, and Greenway Master Plan (BiPed) - Identifies immediate and long-term needs for bicycle, pedestrian, and greenway facilities within the Greensboro Urban Area.
+Interested to know more about bicycle and pedestrian planning in the MPO?
+Learn about the MPO's priority projects and programs as recommended by the 2015 Bicycle, Pedestrian, and Greenway Master Plan (BiPed), which identifies immediate and long-term needs for bicycle, pedestrian, and greenway facilities within the Greensboro Urban Area.

 The Greensboro metropolitan planning area includes most of Guilford County.
 The MPO serves the City of Greensboro, much of unincorporated Guilford County, and the towns of Oak Ridge, Pleasant Garden, Sedalia, Stokesdale and Summerfield.
 Burlington, Gibsonville, Whitsett and nearby unincorporated areas are served by the Burlington-Graham MPO; High Point, Jamestown and nearby unincorporated areas are served by the High Point Urban Area MPO.